williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	just get familiar with lodash library for arrays, and objects. using 'pluck' and 'where' just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ("Thus, only alphanumerics, the special characters "$-_.+!*'(),", and reserved characters used for their reserved purposes may be used unencoded within a URL.")
+	just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ("Thus, only alphanumerics, the special characters "$-_.+!*'(),", and reserved characters used for their reserved purposes may be used unencoded within a URL.")
 	...same with the 'canadian indie' trackset!